We are proud to co-host The 125th Amateur Championship in 2020 along with Royal Birkdale.West Lancashire last hosted the event

 in 2009 when a young sixteen year old Matteo Manassero (Italy) who set our amateur course record of 65 strokes on his way to winning the event.
 The 2019 Amateur Championship took place in Ireland, and players had to be in the top 900 in the world to reserve a space - a fantastic quality field!

 2020 will see us host the event again, which as one of the subscribers to the original trophy, is a huge honour.
-The event will take place:
+The event has been postponed and will now take place:

 Entry is FREE OF CHARGE